 One of the most essential aspects of data management is organizing your data.
 This includes several elements, including thinking through names, structures, and relationships.

-Researchers are advised to structure their folders (whether paper or electronic in form) to correspond to how the records were generated, to complement proposed or existing workflows.
+Researchers are advised to structure their folders (whether paper or electronic in form) to correspond to how the records were generated and to complement proposed or existing workflows.

-Before you even start collecting or working with data, you should decide how you will structure and name files and folders.
-This will allow for standardized data collecting and analysis by many team members.
+Before you even start collecting or working with data, you should decide how you will structure and name files and folders to allow for standardized data collecting and analysis by many team members

 One of the most common ways to group records is by function.

-Because all records generated by the Harvard Medical School, the Harvard School of Dental Medicine, and the Harvard T. H. Chan School of Public Health must be retained for certain lengths of time (both to meet University recordkeeping requirements and satisfy grant-mandated retention periods), maintaining records functionally will enable retention periods to be assigned to groups of records.
+Because all records generated by the Harvard Medical School, the Harvard School of Dental Medicine, and the Harvard T. H. Chan School of Public Health must be retained for certain lengths of time (review retention periods), maintaining records functionally will enable retention periods to be assigned to groups of records.